 © 2018 Online Collaborative Writing (OCW) tools such as Google Docs provide an efficient way for students to perform collaborative writing tasks.
 However, when teachers include OCW in their teaching, they often report fewer positive student engagement.
 This paper proposes a novel OCW tool called Cooperpad, with a group awareness functionality, which continuously gathers group members’ writing behavior, analyzes and visualize their engagement intensity for group members to compare their participation with that of others.
 Using direct observations, a post-test-only design with an experimental group (N = 72) and a control group (N = 48), we have examined whether access to Cooperpad's group awareness function showed more engagement in a group-writing task than students without access to the tool.
 Results of direct observation indicate that Cooperpad with the group awareness support increases students’ behavioral engagement, compared with a common synchronous OCW tool (without visualization support).
 In addition, the results show that the quality of writing in the experiment group is significantly greater than that of the control group when performing difficult tasks.

-Liu, M, Rus, V & Liu, L 2018, 'Automatic Chinese Multiple Choice Question Generation Using Mixed Similarity Strategy', IEEE Transactions on Learning Technologies, vol. 11, no. 2, pp. 193-202.View/Download from: Publisher's site
+Liu, M, Rus, V & Liu, L 2018, 'Automatic Chinese Multiple Choice Question Generation Using Mixed Similarity Strategy', IEEE Transactions on Learning Technologies, vol. 11, no. 2, pp. 193-202.View/Download from: UTS OPUS or Publisher's site

 © 2008-2011 IEEE.
 Automatic question generation can help teachers to save the time necessary for constructing examination papers.
 Several approaches were proposed to automatically generate multiple-choice questions for vocalbuary assessment or grammar exercises.
 However, most of these studies focused on generating questions in English with a certain similarity strategy.
 This paper presents a mixed similarity strategy which generates Chinese multiple choice distractors with a statistical regression model including orthographic, phonological and semantic features, i.e., features that were shown in previous psycholinguistics studies to contribute to character recognition.
 In a first experiment, we evaluated the predictive power of the proposed features in measuring Chinese character similarity.
 One of the significant experimental results showed that the combination of the four proposed categories of features (structure, semantic radical, stroke and meaning) accounts for 62.5 percent of the variance in the human judgments of character similarity.
 In the second experiment, a user study was conducted to evaluate the quality of system-generated questions using a test item analysis method.
 Two hundred ninety-six Chinese primary school students (10-11-year-old) participated in this study.
 We have compared the mixed strategy with another three common distractor generation strategies, orthographic strategy, semantic strategy, and phonological strategy.
 One of important findings suggested that the mixed strategy significantly outperformed other three strategies in terms of the distractor usefulness and has a highest discrimination power among four strategies.